 All speeches must be on subject with Missions, RAs, Bible Telling or some other related topic dealing with spiritual growth.

 Chose a topic that you know about.
 This can come from personal experiences or from something you have read or heard about.
-The following is a suggested outline.
+Click this link to review the complete guidelines on how to do it.

 Log Pull Competition